innot/argparseDecorator/docs/source/usage.rst

          print(word[::-1])

-With this a command can be executed like this
+With this a command can be executed like this:

 .. code-block:: python